swiftlang/swift-evolution/proposals/NNNN-member-import-visibility.md

 - The module is directly imported from the bridging header.
 - The module is in the set of modules that is re-exported by any module that is either directly imported in the file or directly imported in the bridging header.

-A module is considered to be re-exported by the module that imports it when any of the following statements are true:

-- The associated import statement has the `@_exported` attribute.
-- The exporting module is a clang module.

-Re-exports are transitive, so if module `A` re-exports module `B`, and module `B` re-exports module `C`, then declarations from `A`, `B`, and `C` are all in scope in a file that directly imports `A`.
+A Swift module re-exports any modules that have been imported using the `@_exported` attribute.
+Clang modules list the modules that they re-export in their modulemap files, and it is common for a Clang module to re-export every module it imports using `export *`.
+Re-exports are also transitive, so if module `A` re-exports module `B`, and module `B` re-exports module `C`, then declarations from `A`, `B`, and `C` are all in scope in a file that only imports `A` directly.

 Note that there are some imports that are added to every source file implicitly by the compiler for normal programs.
 The implicitly imported modules include the standard library and the module being compiled.
-As a subtle consequence of the implicit import of the current module, any module that is `@_exported` in any source file of the module is also part of the set of re-exported modules that are visible in the file.
+As a subtle consequence implicitly importing the current module, any module that is `@_exported` in any source file is also considered visible in every other source file because it is a re-export of a direct import.

 ## Source compatibility